 WHAT IS “WORK”?

-We ask a lot of some words.
+We ask a lot from some words.
 The word, “Work” is one of them.
 If we think about it for a moment we’ll see that it’s carrying a lot.
 Maybe too much.
 Hear me out.

 Work.